marquery

 The body of the post goes here.

-By default, entries are deserialized into Marquery::Entity.
-To use a custom model, define a struct that includes Marquery::Model and declare it in the query:
+By default, entries are deserialized into Marquery::Entry.
+For custom fields, define a struct that includes Marquery::Model:

 struct Blog::Post